Timinator2000/Algorithm_X/06 - your turn/06 - winamax.md

 # Big Payoff

 250 XP!
 Need I say more?
-Puzzles on Codingame that offer unusually high XP are always popular.
+Puzzles on CodinGame that offer unusually high XP are always popular.
 This puzzle is so creative, I am not sure it even needs the high XP.

 # Visualizing the Problem